Shawcs/kafka-demo/kafka notes.md

 | Consumer and Producer | Errors information | Compact, Delete, Compact-Delete | Error | Err | Usually an internal topic used to manage error related to Kafka. |

 ### Version
-Goals: give the abbility to do breaking change in schema for topic without impacting your clients directly.
+**Goals**: give the abbility to do breaking change in schema for topic without impacting your clients directly.
 Field is mandatory

 start at 1 monotonically increase +1 for each breaking change

-### vExamples
+### Examples
 market data for exchange 1
-trading_app--marketdata--exchange-1--int--entcptvol--1
+trading_app--market--exchange-1--int--entcptvol--1